-During the 2017, 2018, and 2022 surveys, 28 alliances and 56 associations were identified within the EPL Project alignment; the identified alliances include 3 woodland alliances, 18 shrubland alliances, and 7 herbaceous alliances.
+During the 2017, 2018, 2022, 2024, and 2025 surveys, 28 alliances and 72 associations were identified within the EPL Project alignment; the identified alliances include 4 woodland alliances, 18 shrubland alliances, and 6 herbaceous alliances.

-Tables 2-1a through Tables 2-1h summarize the mapped acreage of each alliance and association on the EPL Project alignment; the anticipated maximum temporary and permanent impacts for each alliance and association in proposed Project work areas; and the CDFW California State Rarity Ranking for each alliance and association (CDFW 2022).
-Sensitive natural communities are treated by CDFW as alliances or associations with “threat” ranks of S3 or higher (S1, S2, S3), whereas S4 and S5 rankings are not designated as sensitive or threatened (CDFW 2022).
-In addition, the updated California Natural Communities List (CDFW 2022) designates sensitive associations without always assigning a threat ranking.
+Tables 2-1a through Tables 2-1h summarize the mapped acreage of each alliance and association on the EPL Project alignment; the anticipated maximum temporary and permanent impacts for each alliance and association in proposed Project work areas; and the California Department of Fish and Wildlife (CDFW) California State Rarity Ranking for each alliance and association (CDFW 2025a).
+Sensitive natural communities are treated by CDFW as alliances or associations with “threat” ranks of S3 or higher (S1, S2, S3), whereas S4 and S5 rankings are not designated as sensitive or threatened (CDFW 2025a).
+In addition, the updated California Natural Communities List (CDFW 2025a) designates sensitive associations without always assigning a threat ranking.
 Four additional land use types were also mapped that address agricultural plantings, unvegetated wash or river bottom, developed areas, and disturbed areas.
 The acreage of these four land use types are treated separately from vegetation alliances and associations.

 Table 2-1a provides a summary of mapped acreage of each alliance and association on all lands within the EPL Project alignment.
 Furthermore, this table includes the anticipated maximum temporary and permanent impacts for each alliance and association in total proposed Project work areas and within California and Nevada.